-Open Research ensures research is open at every stage of the research process, from working on an original idea through carrying out the research, to sharing and disseminating the completed research outputs.
-It is based on the principle that knowledge produces the greatest benefits if it is shared as widely as possible and aims to make the outputs of research freely accessible and usable, and thereby maximise the possibility of public benefit.
+Open Research ensures research is open at every stage of its creation and publication, from working on an original idea through to disseminating the completed outputs.
+Based on the principle that knowledge produces the greatest benefit when shared as widely as possible, open research aims to make data, publications and software accessible and usable to all.

 The principles of Open Research are reflected in the policies of many public funders and research organisations that promote greater public access to research, and in evolving models of scholarly communication.
-Change is also driven by the needs of academic communities and stakeholders, among the general public, in industry, and in developing nations.
+Change is also being driven by the needs of academics, stakeholders, industry, the public and developing nations.

 Open access makes research publications and data freely available, enabling the results to be read and built on by anyone.
-Making research outputs open access maximises the public benefit and helps to increase and widen the readership of the research, raises a researcher's profile, and increases the impact of that work.
-It also allows others to re-use that research, for example, allowing the content to be analysed using text or data mining.
+Making research outputs open access maximises their public benefit and readership, raises a researcher's profile, and increases the impact of that work.
+It also allows others to re-use that research, for example, by allowing the content to be analysed with text and data mining.

 Gold open access fees

-Gold open access fees or article processing charges (APCs) may be charged by publishers to publish research outputs immediately open access in their journals.
+Gold open access fees or article processing charges (APCs) may be charged by publishers to make journal articles immediately open access.
 The Library research services team manages the research funder open access block grants awarded to the University of Leicester.
 Open access block grant funds currently available to grant holders are: British Heart Foundation, Cancer Research UK, UK Research and Innovation (UKRI), and the Wellcome Trust.

 The European Union FOSTER project produced a useful toolkit and handbook for those interested in learning more about open research practices.

 Help and guidance

-The University Library Research Services team are here to help you navigate the open research policy environment and we provide tools, services, and training.
-For further information help, advice, support and guidance on Open Research and Open Publishing contact our Research Services consultants.
+The Library Research Services team are here to help you navigate the open research environment by providing expert advice, services, and training.
+Please contact us: email@example.com.